bendikwa/esphome-igrill/README.md

 ```

 ## Disclaimer
-This is a work in progress, and there is a number of things that do not work yet.
+This is a work in progress, and some things do not work yet.

 What works:
 - MAC address discovery with `igrill_ble_listener`